 During the Public Design Charrette, almost 90% of participants polled that they are interested in seeing CRA funds spent on resilience.
-In recent years, the City of Miami Beach has made resilience a high priority with its Miami Beach Rising Above initiative that looks at both climate adaptation and mitigation.
-A part of North Beach's resilience strategy will be increasing the urban canopy which is part of the City's climate mitigation planning, as is described as part of the streetscape improvements above.
-Other tasks will include climate adaptation - strengthening North Beach's ability to adjust to different and fluctuating conditions - through sea walls, road elevations, and building improvements.
+In recent years, the City of Miami Beach has made climate resilience a high priority.
+Resilience is "the capacity of a city's systems, businesses, institutions, communities, and individuals to survive, adapt, and grow no matter what kinds of acute shocks and chronic stresses they experience."
+In Miami Beach, resilience is generally associated with climate resilience due to the city's geographic vulnerability to flooding from sea level rise and storms.
+The Miami Beach Rising Above initiative convenes plans, programs, policies, and projects that address both climate adaptation and mitigation.
+A part of North Beach's climate resilience strategy will be increasing the urban tree canopy and green infrastructure which is part of the City's climate mitigation planning, as is described as part of the streetscape improvements above.
+Other tasks will include climate adaptation - strengthening North Beach's ability to adjust to different and fluctuating conditions - through seawalls, road elevations, utility improvements and building improvements.

 6.5.1.
-Sea Walls
+Seawalls

-A sea wall is a form of coastal defense constructed where open water impacts directly upon the landforms of the coast.
+A seawall is a form of coastal defense constructed where open water impacts directly upon the landforms of the coast.
 The purpose is to protect built areas, conservation, and leisure activities from the fluctuations and actions of tides and waves.
-As a sea wall is a static feature, it may conflict with the dynamic nature of the coast and impede the exchange of sediment between land and sea.
-However, sea walls remain the simplest and most cost-efficient way to control coastal flooding.
+As a seawall is a static feature, it may conflict with the dynamic nature of the coast and impede the exchange of sediment between land and sea.
+However, seawalls remain the simplest and most cost-efficient way to control coastal flooding.

-In Miami Beach, the implementation of sea walls is a challenge given that North Beach only has ownership of three miles along the western water edge, while sixty miles is privately owned.
-The cost of sea wall modifications can be excessive for private owners.
-Transferring the ownership may be an option in order to build a complete sea wall in Miami Beach.
+In Miami Beach, the implementation of seawalls is a challenge given that North Beach only has ownership of three miles along the western water edge, while sixty miles is privately owned.
+The cost of seawall modifications can be excessive for private owners.
+Transferring the ownership may be an option in order to build a complete seawall in Miami Beach.
 Obligations may also be passed to the City for improvements.
-Integrating other features will enhance the functionality of public and private sea walls.
+Integrating other features will enhance the functionality of public and private seawalls.